Capital Kings

 Capital Kings is an American contemporary Christian music act.
-The group went on hiatus on January 3, 2018 before returning on July 7, 2023, with the single "Higher".
-The group consists of producer-rapper Cole "Saint X" Walowac and producer-singer Jonathan "Nevada" White who was briefly replaced by Dylan Housewright.
+The group consists of producer-rapper Cole "Saint X" Walowac and producer-singer Jonathan "Nevada" White, who was briefly replaced by Dylan Housewright.

 History

 Jonathan White and Cole Walowac formed Capital Kings while still living in their hometown of Washington D.C.
 White stated that he met Cole in his church nursery and that they "started playing in the youth group band...
 Cole would play drums and I would sing and that's how we started making music."

 Their debut album Capital Kings was released on January 8, 2013 and entered the Billboard Christian Albums Chart in the Top 5.
 They released a remix album, Remixd, on March 11, 2014, that included six remixed songs from their first album, and a new song, "Be a King".
 Their second album, II, was released on October 2, 2015.

 On February 23, 2016, during the Hits Deep Tour of which Capital Kings was a part, White announced he would be leaving the group to make solo music under the name Nevada, leaving Walowac as the only member.
 Within a few months, rumors began circulating that Dylan Housewright would be Nevada's replacement after he went on tour with Cole Walowac, and soon he became the unannounced new replacement for Nevada after the release of their single "I Can't Quit" featuring Reconcile.

 In 2017, Capital Kings released a series of singles.
 "Love Is On Our Side" was released on June 2, 2017, "Don't Wanna Wake Up" was released on August 4, 2017, "All Good" was released on September 1, 2017 and "Rip It Up" was released on October 6, 2017.
 Following the release of these singles, Capital Kings announced they would be taking an indefinite hiatus due to the birth of Dylan Housewright's child.
 Walowac went on to pursue a production career under the moniker "Saint X" and signed to Warner Chappell.

 On July 7, 2023, Capital Kings marked its return to music with the single "Higher" featuring Evvie McKinney and Jesse Francis on vocals.
+On October 13, 2023, Capital Kings released another single titled “Antidote” featuring Sam Rivera.
+On June 7th, 2024, Capital Kings released a third single titled “Oxygen.”

+After an almost 2 year absence, on March 26th, 2026, Capital Kings announced that they had parted ways with Gotee Records after 15 years and would be fully independent, saying new music is coming.